skaboy71/DC-ESS-EchoSign-InfoGatherer/README.md

 * MySql  Net Connector 6.9.6

 ### Main Scripts
 You need to have 2 main scripts before any of the others will work.
+Please keep them both, along with any other scripts I add to the project or that you might create in the same folder as I assume that all the scripts are being run from one directory.

 The main script is Resource.ps1.
 This is the script where, as the project continues I will be moving most of the functions.
 I am working on other files to do specific jobs and if possible I will move the code from these files into the Resource.ps1 file as functions.
+This script should be "included" at the top of other scripts where you want to use the functions there.
+See the 1st 3 lines in my other scripts to see how to do this "include" with powershell.

 The other file you need to have is config.json which contains  the "config" data for your environment, like the MySql server ip address, db name, db user, db password, and last but most importantly, your integration key.